MayukhSobo/EnronFraud/README.md

 | ***shared receipt with poi*** | Number of emails addressed by someone else to a POI where this person was CC. |
 ## Algorithm Selection

 The most appropriate algorithm for the specific case was **Nearest Centroid**.
-Bellow you may find all the evaluated algorithms and their performance.
+Below you may find all the evaluated algorithms and their performance.

 |           Category           |        Algorithm       |   Accuracy  |  Precision  |    Recall   |      F1     |      F2     |
 |:----------------------------:|:----------------------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|